CHAPTER 7 ACADEMIC PROGRAMS AND CURRICULUM

 GENERAL EDUCATION PROGRAM COURSE PROPOSALS

-The General Education Committee oversees all components of the university-wide General Education Program.
-A major function of the committee is screening courses for inclusion among those that may be used to fulfill general education requirements.
+The General Education Committee oversees all components of the university-wide General Education Program (see 7.2).
+One role of the committee is to approve General Education Program designations for courses..
 No existing or new course will be accepted automatically as fulfilling a general education requirement.

 Proposals to add or revise a General Education Program designation to a course shall be prepared according to the General Education Program (GEP) Course Application Form.